charifmews/flowaim/README.md

 # Flowaim

+FlowAim is your personal XRP AI guide.
+We help crypto beginners onboard, advice and create transactions.
+No more struggle, just the fastest flow.
+Let me show you how we achieve that

 ## Overview
-This project is a Svelte application that leverages the OpenAI API to create an assistant capable of interpreting user prompts and generating commands for Crossmarks.io.
-The assistant processes user requests and returns structured JSON responses with specific actions and inputs.
+This project is a Svelte application that leverages the OpenAI API to create an assistant capable of interpreting user prompts and generating commands for the Crossmarks wallet.
+We have a the AIM framework which stands for

+* Action (Which function we need to initiate)
+* Input (JSON)
+* Message (Which we show in the UI)

+This prevents using OpenAI function calling which needs to calls to OpenAI and is not the best suited for chat applications.
+For Web3 the AIM flow is especially suitable because of the heavy front-end logic.

 ### Introduction
 Imagine interacting with apps and blockchains as naturally as having a conversation.
 Let your assets work smarter, effortlessly maximizing returns—whether it's interest, dividends, or capital gains—all perfectly aligned with your personal risk profile.